 For over 30 years David Vis has been active in the Lynden community.
-He’s brought that desire to serve to the Lynden Schools board since 2018.
+He’s brought that desire to serve to the Lynden School Board of Directors since 2018.

 Vis first had interest in the school board about five years before being selected to an open seat in 2018.
 He then was elected to a four-year term in 2019.
 Through that time, he’s undergone a “steep learning curve to understanding school finance and terminology related to the school funding process,” but has enjoyed seeing the education process from the high level while collaborating with the superintendent and fellow board members.